Portfolio Layout

 Reality: Good critique is honest about problems while remaining constructive

-Why this matters: Real issues go unaddressed, leading to poor user experiences
+Impact: Real issues go unaddressed, leading to poor user experiences

 "Only senior people can give good critique"